Globe

 • Employers should provide teleworkers with the necessary equipment to carry out their work.

 • All remote employees should be able to enjoy the same rights and protections as other employees.
-This includes all benefits in kind that onsite workers are entitled to but excludes compensations specifically linked with the employee’s presence onsite such as a gym or parking space.
+This includes all benefits of the kind that onsite workers are entitled to but excludes compensations specifically linked with the employee’s presence onsite such as a gym or parking space.

 Mauritius